-For the year ending June 30, 2021, the Corporation has an approved budget of \$1,398,844.
-There is no fluctuation in the current budget from the prior year.
-Individual budget categories have remained comparable to budgeted categories of the prior budget year.
+For the year ending June 30, 2021, the Corporation has an approved budget of \$ 417,148.
+This represents a budget change of zero the prior year.
+Individual budget categories are comparable to budgeted categories of the prior budget year.

 Requests for Information